Tianshu996/AEME/README.md

 0. Training the model

 ## Details
-More details will be pubished after this work is accepted.
+More details will be published after this work is accepted.